Portals, Marijn Degenaar, 2021

-Introducing the method of Physical Reality Game Play, a hybrid of analog and digital performance, we investigate how presence, irreversibility and feedback of a real person can result in another level of responsibility sensed by the player.
+Extended Reality Game, are hybrids of analog and digital performance.
+They let us investigate how presence, irreversibility and feedback of a real person can result in another level of responsibility sensed by the player.

 Joining the discourse around emerging forms of digital storytelling, mixed reality and immersive theater we wish to engage in a conversation on how the narrative tools common in game design (eg. Point-Of-View) and in performance (eg. presence of performer) can affect, inform and extend one another, thereby promoting a transdisciplinary approach.
 It will build upon previous research of enabling structures for collaborative narration and worldbuilding in film and performance, and extend it into the digital realm.
 Turning the screen into a portal, we hope to connect physically and mentally distant worlds; not in search for the universal, but to perform a simultaneity of perspectives.